-Due to the long half-life of amiodarone, appropriate monitoring should also be carried out for patients who have discontinued amiodarone within the past few months and are to be initiated on sofosbuvir alone or in combination with other direct DAAs.
+Due to the long half-life of amiodarone, cardiac monitoring as outlined above should also be carried out for patients who have discontinued amiodarone within the past few months and are to be initiated on sofosbuvir-containing regimen.

 Primary graft dysfunction (PGD) post cardiac transplant:

 In retrospective studies, amiodarone use in the transplant recipient prior to heart transplant has been associated with an increased risk of PGD.

 PGD is a life-threatening complication of heart transplantation the presents as a left, right or biventricular dysfunction occurring within the first 24 hours of transplant surgery for which there is no identifiable secondary cause (see section 4.8).
 Severe PGD may be irreversible.

 For patients who are on the heart transplant waiting list, consideration should be given to use an alternative antiarrhythmic drug as early as possible before transplant.